-The discount rate used to measure the total pension liability in 2016 was 7.50%, a reduction from the 7.90% used in 2015.
+The discount rate used to measure the total pension liability in 2017 was 7.50%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at rates set in Minnesota Statutes.
 Based on these assumption, the fiduciary net position of the General Employees Fund was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.